 Promotional Offer videos, as the name suggests, are designed and published to convey information about the sale or promotion happening in relevant channels and are used to drive sales for the product during the promotion period.
 These promotional sales are usually driven by constraints like limited count of products available or the sale expiring on an imminent date.
-These constraints are useful in evoking the “Fear of missing out” emotion in the audience driven by scarcity principle and leads them to a purchasing behavior.
+These constraints are useful in evoking the “Fear of missing out” emotion in the audience-driven by the scarcity principle and leads them to purchase behavior.

 Duration of video: 20 to 30 seconds

 Content / Media needed: Slideshow of images or videos that convey the highlights of the product.
 It would be great if you have videos that demonstrate the utility along with an assisting subtext for narrating the highlight.

 Audio: Stock music that goes well with the theme of the product.
 Ensure you go for a CC(0) license if you haven’t purchased a license for the music track.
 YouTube provides you a great collection of free audio (that requires no attribution) you can use on your videos.

 Text: Unlike the usual product videos, Promotional Offer video’s success is in nudging a user to buy the offer.
 So we show relevant details of the offer – Discount, Link to Buy, and Offer Terms in the decreasing order of importance (and decreasing order of font size) throughout the video.
 The top fold in the video can be used to highlight the product name and product benefits as and when they show up on the content timeline.

 Brand compliance: Use fonts and colors that are used by your brand.
 Ensure that the video carries a subtle logo with 70-80% opacity to wrap up the brand compliance efforts.